gxcreator/retrotext/README.md

 ## Usage
 Call the `getURL` or `getBuffer` functions on the new `RetroText` object.
-The function returns a Promise with the url / buffer respectively.
+The function returns a Promise with the URL / buffer respectively.

 Example: